-This City2Surf eat the pasta and you’ll run fasta
+This City2Surf, eat the pasta and you’ll run faster.

 Pompei’s, Bondi Beach

 Start your City2Surf journey on Bondi Beach and end on Bondi Beach!
-Visiting Pompei’s not only guarantees some particularly tempting pasta, it also means that you can enjoy your meal right on the beach, giving you time to envision yourself sprinting across the finish line.
-Get your pre (and maybe even post) race fix with Pompei’s handmade casunziei all’ampezzana ($26) a dish made up of crescent shaped pasta filled with sautéed beetroot in a butter, poppy seed & sage sauce.
+Visiting Pompei’s not only guarantees some particularly tempting pasta, it also means that you can enjoy your meal right on the beach.
+Get your pre (and maybe even post) race fix with Pompei’s handmade casunziei all’ampezzana ($26) is a dish made up of crescent shaped pasta filled with sautéed beetroot in a butter, poppy seed & sage sauce.

 Otto Ristorante, Woolloomooloo

 Laid out on the beautiful Woolloomooloo Wharf, a meal at Otto Ristorante is the perfect spot to laze about with your fellow athletes one final time before that mega race.
-Keep it simple yet decadent with their signature Spaghetti, made with Clarence River baby octopus, cherry tomatoes, olives, capers and spicy bread crumbs ($30 entree size, $40 main size).
+Keep it simple yet decadent with their signature spaghetti, served with SA Goolwa pippes, calamari, garlic, chilli and bottarga.

 Jamie’s Italian, Sydney

-True to form, Jamie’s Italian has adopted Jamie Oliver’s mission to serve healthy, hearty and wholesome food to the masses.
+True to form, Jamie’s Italian adopted Jamie Oliver’s mission to serve healthy, hearty and wholesome food to the masses.
 And without ditching the flavour, that makes Jamie’s Italian the perfect spot to stuff yourself without the guilt.
-Jamie’s famous prawn linguine ($17.50 / $32.00) is infused with garlicky prawns alongside tomatoes, chilli, rocket and fennel and goes down a treat!
-For those looking for added carbohydrate kick, look no further than the epic chocolate brownie ($13.00).
-Served with proper chocolate sauce, vanilla ice cream and caramelised amaretti popcorn, you’ll happily tuck in, with the knowledge
+Jamie’s famous prawn linguine is infused with garlicky prawns with tomatoes, chilli, rocket and fennel and goes down a treat.
+For those looking for added carbohydrate kick, look no further than the epic chocolate brownie, served with proper chocolate sauce, salted caramel ice cream and caramelised amaretti popcorn.

 Intermezzo Italian Restaurant, Sydney

-Intermezzo Italian Restaurant boasts the title of one of the best Italian spots in Sydney.
-And with only a 10 minute stroll from the restaurant to the starting line, you can get your fix in minutes before the gun fires (though we probably don’t suggest chowing down on creamy Italian RIGHT before the big race).
-Keeping it downright delicious, try the gnocchi con pomodoro e mozzarello di bufala, house made pasta dumplings with vine-ripened cherry tomatoes, baby basil, smoked mozzarella and topped off with fresh buffalo mozzarella ($35).
+Intermezzo Italian Restaurant boasts the title as one of the best Italian spots in Sydney.
+Keeping it downright delicious, try the gnocchi con pomodoro e mozzarello di bufala, pillowy gnocchi with vine-ripened cherry tomatoes, baby basil, smoked mozzarella and topped off with fresh buffalo mozzarella ($34).

 Osteria di Russo & Russo, Enmore

-Osteria di Russo & Russo is a cosy trattoria, inspired by true Italian heritage but presented in a modern way, with a nostalgic vibe that all the best Italian eateries can pride themselves on.
-Give their famous Agnolotti a try, which includes prawn and chervil mousse, sweetcorn, prawn reduction, mustard fruits, prawn head pangritata and bottarga ($30).
-It’s filled with all the carbs you’ll need to fire you through the City2Surf but in a tasty, creative way that’ll make you want to fire back for more.
+Osteria di Russo & Russo is a cosy trattoria, inspired by true Italian heritage but presented in a modern way.
+Give their fresh saffron maltagliati pasta a try, which includes pipis, berlotti beans, salami XO and coastal greens ($34).
+It’s filled with all the carbs you’ll need to fire you through the City2Surf but in a tasty, creative way that’ll make you want to head back for more.

 Mangia e Bevi, Rose Bay

-Mangia e Bevi’s menu is jam packed with old favourites and new dishes with modern twists.
-From woodfire pizza to creamy pastas and mouthwatering Nutella desserts, this friendly pizzeria has something for anyone, whether they be race-goer or race-observer.
-The cosy, homestyle dishes will fill you up and calm you down if your pre-race nerves are getting the better of you.
-Try out their spaghetti marinara, spaghetti tossed with king prawns, calamari, octopus, garlic, chilli and napoletana sauce.
+This menu is jam packed with old favourites and new dishes with modern twists.
+From wood fire pizza to creamy pastas and mouthwatering Nutella desserts, this friendly pizzeria has something for anyone, whether they be race-goer or race-observer.
+Try out their spaghetti marinara tossed with king prawns, calamari, octopus, garlic, chilli and napoletana sauce.
 Trust that these hearty meals will certainly be setting you up for the very nearby, very scary Heartbreak Hill.